• Skip to primary navigation

 The boulevard along the beach

 Puerto Carrillo actually became famous due to their excellent fishing, specifically sport fishing.
-You will see many fishing boats parked in the bay and fishing tours going on every day.
+Many city Costa Ricans visited Carrillo to fish back in the day and then more tourists discovered the charm of Carrillo.

 Playa Carrillo Hotels

-There aren’t a ton of hotels in Carrillo but that keeps it quiet.
+There aren’t a ton of hotels in Carrillo.
 We stayed at the Nammbu Beachfront Bungalows which was extremely nice.
 They have a big pool, spacious rooms and beautiful views of the beach.

 Playa Carrillo Costa Rica hotels